 Forex platforms’ role is to get orders for buying and selling of currencies and then to execute trade orders accordingly.
-They function on the OTC (i.e. Over the Counter) market.
-They offer access to all the main currency pairs, such as:
+They function on the OTC (i.e., Over Counter) market.
+They offer access to all the major currency pairs, such as:

 The rules and regulations in these markets differ from other financial exchanges.
 The broker market lacks any centralized clearing mechanism, which puts the responsibility of the right execution of the trade at the trader’s shoulders.
 Therefore, it is important to do thorough research about the broker’s capitalization capability before placing your trust in him or her.
-It is the trader’s responsibility to choose the right forex broker.
+It is the trader’s responsibility to choose the right one from number of forex brokers.

 Do you need a broker for Forex?